open-cogsci/osdoc/content/miscellaneous/visual-angle.md

  caption: A schematic illustration of degrees of visual angle.
 (Image adapted from [WikiMedia Commons](http://commons.wikimedia.org/wiki/File:Schematic_diagram_of_the_human_eye.svg).)
 --%

-The reason for using this somewhat odd measure of size is that it reflects the perceived size of a stimulus, which in psychological experiments is typically more important than its real size.
+The reason for using this somewhat odd measure of size is that it reflects the perceived size of a stimulus, which in psychological experiments is often more important than its real size.
 For example, if you present a picture with a real width of 100 pixels on the monitor, the visual angle may correspond to 3°.
 If you move the monitor further away, the visual angle of the picture will decrease to, say, 2°.
 Visual angle thus reflects that the distance between a stimulus and an observer is important.

 See also: